ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/assert-datagrid-rows-2.md

 #### **Column 2**

 In **Column 2 Name** you have to add the mx-name of the column.
-In **Column 2 Value** you have to add the value in the column you want to assert:
+In **Column 2 Value** you have to add the value of the column you want to assert:

 ![](attachments/assert-datagrid-rows-2/column-value-2.png)

 #### **Column 3**

 In **Column 3 Name** you have to add the mx-name of the column.
-In **Column 3 Value** you have to add the value in the column you want to assert:
+In **Column 3 Value** you have to add the value of the column you want to assert:

 ![](attachments/assert-datagrid-rows-2/column-value-3.png)